A Gauge Set Framework for Flexible Robustness Design: Gauge Set Application in Other Robustness Frameworks

 \subsection{DRO Chance Constraint}

 Using gauge sets, we can model the general distributionally robust chance constraints as follows,

-where $\mathbb I$ is the set indicator function to indicate constraint violation and $\beta$ is the tolerance level.
-Moreover, the indicator function $\mathbb I_{g^i_x}$ is clearly bounded below and is closed whenever $g^i_x$ is (since the upper-level set is open), then the problem can be equivalently reformulated into the following.
+where $\mathbb I$ denotes the indicator function of a set (so that $\mathbb I$ flags constraint violation) and $\beta$ is the tolerance level.
+Moreover, the indicator $\mathbb I_{\{g_x^i>0\}}$ is bounded below and lower semicontinuous whenever $g_x^i$ is, since $\{g_x^i>0\}$ is open.
+Although quasi-strong duality need not hold, the following dual formulation remains a valid approximation.

-Then, gauge set $\mathcal V_i^\circ$ could be designed specifically to capture different types of robustness on the ambiguity of the probability.
+Then, the gauge set $\mathcal V_i^\circ$ could be designed specifically to capture different types of robustness on the ambiguity of the probability.